tristanmt/Development-coursework/README.md

 # Professional Development & Online Coursework

-This repository contains my study notes, graphics, and practical takeaways from coursework completed via edX (HarvardX and EPFLx) to complement my Chemistry background.
+This repository showcases my study notes, independent reading, and practical takeaways from coursework completed via edX to complement my Chemistry background.
+Please find below my completed courses with hyperlinks to their respective folders as well as some highlights that I have worked on.

 ---